atharvk47/Enhanced-Deepfake-Detection-In-Social-Media/README.md

 2. Express and Node for backend server
 3. React for the frontend
 4. MUI for enhancing the frontend
-5. Flask for integrating ML model
+5. Flask(ngrok) for public API endpoint for ML model on Colab
-6. Kaggle and Python Notebook for creating API using our proposed ML model
+6. Kaggle and Python Notebook for implementing existing research paper, training etc

+## Dataset

+The DFDC dataset encompasses a combination of real and deepfake video content, from which we extract individual frames to be utilized as still images.
+The real images are sourced from CelebA image dataset.
+Each of these datasets comprises a collection of 5000 images.
+For this experiment, we consider 1000 randomly picked images from this dataset.
+The deepfake images, on the other hand, are gleaned from StyleGAN, encompassing a curated selection of 1000 images from each dataset.

+## Literature Review

 ## Snapshots: